Mity Docs Mity Docs for Mity Digital

 collections

 This is how you can control what appears in each feed.
-Feedamic will only work with Entries from Collections.
+Feedamic will only work with Entries from Collections, and your Collection must have "Enable Publish Dates" enabled.

 This is an array of Collections - meaning your feed can either be just from a single Collection, or combine Entries from multiple Collections.